 Avanafil is an oral PDE5 inhibitor investigational product candidate, which we licensed from Tanabe Seiyaku Co., Ltd., or Tanabe, in 2001.
 In October 2007, Tanabe and Mitsubishi Pharma Corporation completed their merger and announced their name change to Mitsubishi Tanabe Pharma Corporation, or Mitsubishi Tanabe.
+Our US patent on avanafil (US 6,656,935) expires in 2020.

 We have exclusive worldwide development and commercialization rights for avanafil with the exception of certain Asian markets.